Rana Mashhood Ahmad Khan

-Left to right Akhtar Aly Kureshy Advocate, Asrar-ul-Haq Mian President of Lahore High Court Bar Association, Mr. Ahsan Bhoon, Chief Justice Pakistan Justice Muhammad Bashir Jehangiri, Rana Mashood Ahmad Khan Secretary Lahore High Court Bar Association.
+Left to right: Akhtar Aly Kureshy Advocate, Asrar-ul-Haq Mian President of Lahore High Court Bar Association, Mr. Ahsan Bhoon, Chief Justice Pakistan Justice Muhammad Bashir Jehangiri, Rana Mashood Ahmad Khan Secretary Lahore High Court Bar Association.

 Rana Mashood Ahmad Khan is a Pakistani politician and lawyer who is Chairman of Prime Minister on Youth Program, since March 31, 2024.

-Previously, had been the member of the Provincial Assembly of the Punjab from 2002 to May 2018 and from August 2018 to January 2023.
+Previously, he had been the member of the Provincial Assembly of the Punjab from 2002 to May 2018 and from August 2018 to January 2023.
 He served as the deputy speaker of the Punjab Assembly from 2008 to 2013 and Secretary Lahore High Court Bar Association.

-He lost his stronghold seat in recent Pakistan's most controversial election, after forming government of PML(N) he appointed as Chairman of Prime Minister on Youth Programme.
+He lost his stronghold seat in recent Pakistan's most controversial election, after forming government of PML(N) he was appointed Chairman of Prime Minister on Youth Programme.

 Early life and education

 He was born on 26 August 1966 in Lahore.

 He did his matriculation from Crescent Model School Lahore.
 He received the degree of LL.
 B. Bachelor of Laws in 1991 from Punjab Law College.
 He also has a degree of Bachelor of Arts, which he got from University of the Punjab.